ceydaulubas/ToDoList-Angular-CLI-FakeBackEnd/README.md

 ## Blog

-Here is my blog about the project. https://ceydaulubas.medium.com/todo-list-in-angular-cli-1d3ef2b0ea2a
+Here is my blog post about the project. https://ceydaulubas.medium.com/todo-list-in-angular-cli-1d3ef2b0ea2a